ibe-uw/BaNaNA/README.md

 snakemake –c 4 --configfile config.yaml --use-conda
 ```

-## Run BaNaNA for kit 9 chemistry
+## Run BaNaNA for the Kit 9 chemistry

-The main pipeline is optimised for kit 14 chemisty.
-If you wish to run it for kit 9 chemistry, which characterises with lower quality, you need to replace the main `Snakefile` with the `Snakefile` from the `suppl` folder.
-The kit 9 version instead of clustering based on average error of the sample, performs the first clustering at 80% of identity.
+The main pipeline is optimised for the Kit 14 chemisty.
+If you wish to run it for the Kit 9 chemistry you need to replace the main `Snakefile` with the `Snakefile` from the `suppl` folder.
+The Kit 9 version instead of clustering based on average error of the sample, performs the first clustering at 80% of identity.

 ## Cite BaNaNA